pyside/pyside2-setup/sources/shiboken2/ApiExtractor/doc/typesystem_specifying_types.rst

     name of one of their values, which is unique for the anonymous enum scope.
     Notice that the **enum-type** tag can either have **name** or **identified-by-value** but not both.

+    The *optional* boolean attribute **class** specifies whether the underlying enumeration is a C++ 11 enumeration class.
+In that case, the enumeration values need to be qualified by the enumeration name to match the C++ Syntax.

     The **revision** attribute can be used to specify a revision for each type, easing the production of ABI compatible bindings.